 When the water level is above the electrode position in the tank, the reset pushbutton will energize the control (LED will be lit).
 The control remains energized until the water level drops below the electrode position (LED will not be lit).
 Unless otherwise specified, there is a three-second time delay on decreasing level.
 Water level must be below tank probe location for full three seconds before control de-energizes.
 In the event that a low water condition occurs, a failure message will be displayed on the controller touch-screen.
 This failure lockout can be reset by pressing the LWCO RESET button located on the front control panel.
-Once the LWCO control board has been reset, the Main Reset button located on the front control panel can be reset as well.
+Hold the reset button in for 30 seconds to ensure a proper reset.
+Heater will operate when LWCO is cleared, EOS reset not required.